Obidiemekpo/dataacademy-labs/README.md

    - Value: Paste the entire JSON output from the previous step
    - Click "Add secret"

-3. Push changes to the `main` branch or create a pull request to trigger the workflow.
+3. Push changes to the `main` branch or create a pull request to trigger the deployment workflow.

 ### Authentication for Terraform Backend

-The workflow uses Service Principal authentication for the Terraform backend.
+The workflows use Service Principal authentication for the Terraform backend.
 The necessary credentials are extracted from the `AZURE_CREDENTIALS` secret and passed to Terraform as environment variables:

 - `ARM_CLIENT_ID`: The Service Principal client ID
 - `ARM_CLIENT_SECRET`: The Service Principal client secret
 - `ARM_SUBSCRIPTION_ID`: The Azure subscription ID
 - `ARM_TENANT_ID`: The Azure tenant ID

-These environment variables are automatically set by the workflow for all Terraform commands.
+These environment variables are automatically set by the workflows for all Terraform commands.

 ### Customizing the Terraform State Storage

-When manually triggering the workflow, you can specify a custom prefix for the Terraform state storage account name:
+When manually triggering either workflow, you can specify a custom prefix for the Terraform state storage account name:

 1. Go to the Actions tab in your GitHub repository
-2. Select the "Terraform Deploy" workflow
+2. Select the desired workflow
 3. Click "Run workflow"
 4. Enter a custom prefix in the "Prefix for the Terraform state storage account name" field
+5. For the destroy workflow, type "destroy" in the confirmation field
-5. Click "Run workflow"
+6. Click "Run workflow"

 The storage account name will be `st<your-prefix>tfstate`.
 This allows you to create separate state storage accounts for different environments or projects.